actionml/harness/docker-compose.md

  - `cd harness`
- - `docker-compose up -d --build` for first time setup `git pull && docker-compose down && docker-compose up -d --build --force-recreate` to update harness and takedown old containers and create new containers with new harness version
+ - `docker-compose up -d --build` for first time setup
+ - `git pull && docker-compose down && docker-compose up -d --build --force-recreate` to update harness and takedown old containers and create new containers with new harness version

 ## Using the Harness CLI

 Harness must be told which Engines to use and how to configure them.
 To do this we use the Harness CLI.
-It communicates with a Harness Server via its REST API so all we need to do is set:
+It communicates with a Harness Server via its REST API.
+Install following instructions in the README.md for the [repo here](https://github.com/actionml/harness-cli)

- -
+The default config points to Harness on `localhost:9090` which should be fine for the simple docker-compose method of deployment.
+If this doesn't connect change `HARNESS_SERVER_ADDRESS=harness` to use the container name for addressing and leave port 9090 as pre-configured.

+Some further notes may be useful in [Alfonso-notes.md](Alfonso-notes.md)